VisionCrizzal/MSI-Bravo-15-B7ED/README.md

 Vietnamese language: coming soon

+> [!IMPORTANT]
+> I won't responsible if you make any damage on your device while doing every step below.If you point the finger at me for messing up your device, I will laugh at you(really)

+## Recommend

 1.For AMD cpu and gpu driver, recommend using the one that MSI provided in MSI webside

 https://download.msi.com/nb_drivers/vga/AMD_VGA_31.0.22056.8001_31.0.22056.8001_0xe1b39912.zip